Wicked Chocolate Pie

 Place the chocolate chips in a double boiler and melt over barely simmering water.
 Place the tofu in a food processor and process until smooth.
 Add Sucanat or sugar, vanilla, and salt.
 Process again, then add the melted chocolate.
 Blend until smooth and creamy.

-Lightly oil the sides of the pan above the baked crust, then scoop the chocolate mixture into the pan.
+Scoop the chocolate mixture into the pan.
 Smooth out the top and bake at 350 degrees for 35 minutes.
 Remove from oven and let cool for 10-15 minutes.
-Run a knife around the inside of the pan to loosen the sides.
 Let the pie cool to touch, then refrigerate for at least 2 hours before serving.
 Remove side before serving.

 Place the maple syrup in a small saucepan and bring to a boil.
 Cook, stirring constantly for about 1 minute (this is very important), then add the almonds and continue to cook and stir over fairly low heat until the syrup has crystallized onto the almonds and the almonds appear dry.
 (This will take at least 5 minutes.
 If the heat is too high, the sugar will burn and you will have a sticky, smelly mess.)
 Place on a baking sheet and allow to cool.
 Store at room temperature in a covered container.